gamblevore/speedie/Documentation/Advanced.md

 For example, `ListViewRow` is actually just a `message`

+## Making A Script Executable
+You can add `#!/usr/local/bin/spd` to the start of speedie files, to make them executable in unix-shells.
+Obviously this only works for single-file scripts.

+You'll also have to have linked `/usr/local/bin/spd` to your speedie executable, but this exact-path is the standard I've settled on.
+(The first run will take a few seconds to compile.
+Its cached after that.)

 ## File.ReadAll on non-existing files?

 Let's say you call `.readall` on a file that doesn't exist on the file-system.
 Well... speedie is helpful here, because `.Readall` returns not a string, but a `StringThatWasReadSafely`.